Third woman accuses San Diego mayor of unwanted advances

 In recent days, a number of prominent local Democrats have publicly urged Filner to quit, including San Diego-area U.S. Representatives Susan Davis and Scott Peters and San Diego City Council President Todd Gloria.

-Amid the scandal, Filner has pledged to continue governing and appointing new staff.
+Amid the scandal, Filner has pledged to continue governing and appointing new staff members.

 Filner announced on Wednesday that he had appointed his legal adviser, Lee Burdick, to be his chief of staff.
 She replaces Vince Hall, who announced his resignation on Twitter a day after the first accusations of sexual harassment were made against Filner by Frye.